huuthuan-nguyen/deepcode/_posts/2022-08-05-flutter-animation-with-animated-builder.md

 }
 ```

-Animation Builder is not limited to Animations, any subtype of Listenable (ChangeNotifier and ValueNotifier) can use with an AnimationBuilder to rebuild only specific widgets leaving others untouched.
+Animated Builder is not limited to Animations, any subtype of Listenable (ChangeNotifier and ValueNotifier) can use with an AnimationBuilder to rebuild only specific widgets leaving others untouched.
 5. trigger animation
 ```dart
 _controller?.forward();